The First Vikings

 Allmae has ample reason to think the men were felled in a fierce battle.
 Lying on a steel lab table is a humerus, or upper arm bone.
 Lining it up against her own arm, she demonstrates how the man probably raised his right hand over his head to ward off sword blows—to no avail.
 Deep chop marks cut clean through the bone.
 Another warrior’s skull was cut straight through.
 “Somebody chopped off the top of his head,” Allmae says.
 “I also suppose it was done with a sword—two strokes.”
 Only five of the 40 skeletons have clear cut marks on their bones, which she says isn’t unusual for mass graves—there are lots of ways to die in battle, after all.
 “There were also arrowheads in the body or in the pelvic area that could have been deadly but not touched the bones,” Allmae adds.
 Bloody flesh wounds that didn’t connect with bone could also have felled the men without leaving a lasting trace.

-The higher ranking of the carefully interred warriors of Salme 2 were buried with their impressive double-edged iron swords lying neatly between them.
 Unlike many battlefield graves, and different from the treatment of the seven men found in the first ship, the Salme 2 bodies seem to have been laid to rest with some thought to the afterlife.
 The man with the severed arm was found with the rest of his limb carefully arranged in its proper place.
 Allmae’s analysis shows that this would have been an intimidating crew, especially in eighth-century Europe.
 The average height was 5’10”, and several of the men might have been well over six feet tall.
 Some of the bones bear signs of old wounds, suggesting these were veterans of more than one scrap.
 Based on the style of the swords, arrowheads, and other weapons, in addition to the objects found in the graves and especially the boats themselves, Peets and Konsa are already certain that the men were from Scandinavia.
 “These were very typical swords for Scandinavian warriors,” Peets says.
 More clues may come from the chemical composition of the bones.
 Allmae plans to use a technique called isotopic analysis that matches chemical signatures in the bones to trace elements in water to help pin down where the men might have grown up.

 For all the information the team has gathered from the excavation, there are some questions the dead men simply can’t answer.
 It’s clear there was a battle, but who was fighting whom?
 A saga written in 1225 tells of a Swedish noble named Yngvar who met his end while raiding in Estonia around 600.
 “The men of Estland came down from the interior with a great army, and there was a battle; but the army of the country was so brave that the Swedes could not withstand them, and King Yngvar fell, and his people fled,” the saga reads.
 “He was buried close to the seashore under a mound in Estland; and after this defeat the Swedes returned home.”
 It’s tempting—but ultimately impossible—to tie the Salme boats to Yngvar’s legendary expedition.
 “We shouldn’t use historical material to put a story behind the archaeological finds,” Konsa warns.
 “It’s dangerous to look for Yngvar in the Salme boats, but Salme confirms that the events in the saga might have happened.”